BartSlenders/EMM-JaccardBeamSearch-Thesis/README.md

+What you see below is some documentation of the previous version of this work.

+This branch I tried to compare each candidate set in the beam with only the direct parent rather than the entire previous beam.
+This did not work out.
+If this sentence doesn't make sense to you, just ignore this branch or come back later when you do.

 ## Exceptional Model Mining (EMM)
 Excetional Model Mining is a descriptive modeling technique to discover interesting patterns in datasets.
 Whether a pattern is exceptional or not is often quite subjective and dependent on the context.